nagisheshero11/Online_Banking_System/README.md

-Perfect — here’s a **fully professional, detailed, and clean `README.md`** for your BANKIFY project.
-It’s written in a real-world documentation style (as seen in production GitHub repositories).

----

 # 🏦 BANKIFY — Online Banking System

 **BANKIFY** is a full-stack online banking web application built using **React (frontend)** and **Spring Boot (backend)**, featuring secure user authentication, account management, money transfers, and transaction history tracking.